CxiiPandii/CTF-Writeups/DeadFace2024/SYNCOPATED BEAT.md

 One of my first thoughts of maybe trying to reverse the audio.

-If you reverse the video  the video give you the hint  to the flag that it is a band from the 70's that sang a song called " Fly like an eagle time  is slipping slipping"
+If you reverse the video,  the video gives you the hint  to the flag that it is a band from the 70's that sang a song called " Fly like an eagle time is slipping slipping"

 With that hint I went to trusty google again and simply looked up the song lyrics!
 With that you are lead to the band name and we have found our flag!